 If these settings are sufficient for you, then save the changes, and you need not make any further changes.
 And then, you will have the order numbers sorted in that custom order.

-Step 3: Define Custom Order Number Format
+Step 3: Define the Custom Order Number Format

 You can create your custom order number sequence in four different formats using the free version of the plugin.